 Communication protocols available for support by OpenECU platform software include ISO 11898, ISO 14229, ISO 14230, ISO 15765 and J1939.

 CAN Calibration Protocol (CCP) allowing interaction with reprogramming and calibration tools.
 CCP is primarily a client/server based protocol where a client, a calibration tool requests the server, the target ECU to perform a task or provide status information.

 OpenECU has capabilities to implement more communication features such as automotive Ethernet and LIN.
-Contact Pi Innovo to learn more.
+Contact OpenECU to learn more.

 OpenECU platform software performs management of non-volatile, adaptive and calibration memory.
 It handles storage of data parameters across power cycles and provide utility functions for adaptive data and maps for Non-volatile and adaptive memory.
 OpenECU platform software handles calibration memory, whether provided by dedicated on-board memory or attachable emulators.